Shared Adventures begin here

 Jim Hinckley’s America is built on a sixty year association with Route 66, two lane highways, and colorful characters.

-That allows to me to provide a unique perspective when sharing travel tips, historical insights, and inspiring stories.
+That allows me to provide a unique perspective when sharing travel tips, historical insights, and inspiring stories.
 And it ensures that we will fuel your wanderlust and help you plan your next memory making great American adventure.

 Don’t miss out on the latest updates, travel tips, and exclusive content.
 Subscribe and join our community of road trip enthusiasts and history buffs.
 Let’s explore America’s remarkable story together, one mile at a time.